peteradamidis/GameShowManager/replit.md

   - Cross-block dragging (all 154 seats in single DnD context)
   - Drag contestant to another seat to swap positions
   - Drag to empty seats to move contestants
+  - **Click empty seat to assign any contestant**
+    - Shows all contestants not currently seated
+    - Derived from latest data (useMemo) - no staleness issues
+    - Database-level uniqueness constraints prevent duplicates
   - Optimistic UI updates for instant feedback
   - Single atomic API call per swap/move
   - Automatic UI revert on errors